 At that moment, it never quite sinks in.
-Perhaps only later are we able to understand the magnitude of the gifts we’ve received, as doors close and a chapter of our lives abruptly ends.
-Little do we know that our lives are only beginning anew as the next chapter is already being written.
+Perhaps only later are we able to understand the magnitude of the gifts we’ve received, as a door closes and a chapter of our lives abruptly ends.
+Little do we know that our lives are only beginning anew..
+The next chapter is already being written.
 In time, one chapter morphs into another…and then one day, yet another, in the grand pattern of our unfolding lives.

-Occasionally we allow ourselves a furtive backward glance, before the current of life snaps our focus back to forward.
+Occasionally we allow ourselves a furtive backward glance, before the current of life snaps our focus back forward again.
 Such is the case for me, when my time in the Berkshires came to a close, after calling this beautiful part of the world my home for over twenty years.
 “Twenty years!?” the recruiters would say incredulously, shocked that a tenure of such duration could actually happen in this day and age of shattered loyalty between employer and employee.

 My career began and blossomed in New England.
-My family was raised here, I felt great pride, knew real pain and sorrow and at last, I truly fell in love here and felt great joy.
+My family was raised here, I felt great pride, knew real pain and sorrow and at last, then I truly fell in love here and felt great joy.
 I lived here!
 I came to love those Berkshire hills and peaks, ponds and people and the generally agreeable tapestry of life woven here.
 As I passed two decades of living in the Berkshires even local writer Milton Bass referred to me as a ‘local kid making good’ in one of his columns.
 He doesn’t know it, but it was as close as I’ve ever been to being thought of as a ‘local’.